-- \\\\ To make giant ice cubes
+☐ To make giant ice cubes

-- To grow cubic watermelons

-- 🔟 As an aquarium
+As an aquarium

-The Chinese invented this mould to make watermelons grow in the shape of a giant dice.
-Watermelons are then easier to handle and store, but they also become more expensive.
+also become more expensive.
 Cubic watermelons have become quite a trend and the Japanese are willing to pay a fortune for them.

 The globalisation of food is not a modern phenomenon.
 Human beings everywhere have always been attracted to new ways of eating.
 The food that we eat in Europe today has been influenced by foreign civilisations.